yifanyin/quartzite/content/notes/Publicly clueless.md

 ---
-title: "Publicly clueless"
+title: "Publicly Clueless"
-tags: open-thread
+tags: seed
 ---

 I am a person that does not like writing and doesn't write well.
 Of all the research works my least favorite is writing.
 So, instead of decisive blog posts I will probably grind on forever, evolving notes are way friendlier to write and come back to.